-You might want to warn gluten sensitive, celiac and casein sensitive patients about this odd, frequent, and painful clinical phenomenon: Withdrawal after stopping wheat [gluten] or milk [casein] products can be painful, exhausting, and depressing, with weakness, anger, and “brain fog” as subsequent downstream effects that can drive the uninformed back to their comfort foods.
+You might want to warn gluten sensitive, celiac and casein sensitive patients about this odd, frequent, and painful clinical phenomenon: Gluten Withdrawal after stopping wheat or Casein Withdrawal from milk products can be painful, exhausting, and depressing, with weakness, anger, and “brain fog” as subsequent downstream effects that can drive the uninformed back to their comfort foods.

 Their “comfort foods” can create opiate withdrawal.
 And remember: Gluten sensitivity is far more prevalent than celiac disease.
 In fact, celiac disease is end stage gluten sensitivity, taking the whole discussion of celiac disease to a completely different level.